GitJuski/Linux-servers/h6-GJ(In progress).md

 ![3](Screenshots/6/3.png)

-After this was done I made the directory.
+After this was done, I made the directory.

 ![4](Screenshots/6/4.png)